 Next, you’ll need to account for professional installation.
 Hiring a qualified electrician to install your charger can add between $300 and $2,000 to the total cost.
 For a straightforward installation where your electrical panel is in a good spot and no major upgrades are needed, the national average is around $1,200.
 This fee covers the electrician’s time, expertise, and the peace of mind that comes with a safe, code-compliant setup.
 Most areas require a licensed professional for this kind of residential electric work, which often includes securing a local permit and arranging for an inspection to finalize the job.

-Planning for Electrical Upgrades and Other Expenses
+Budgeting for Electrical Work and Other Fees

 Before installation can begin, a professional will assess your current electrical system.
 Many homes, especially older ones, may need a few tweaks to handle the power an EV charger requires.
 For instance, a Level 2 charger needs a dedicated 240V circuit, similar to what an electric dryer uses.
 If you don’t have one near your parking spot, an electrician will need to run a new line from your panel.
 In some cases, your home’s main electrical panel might need an upgrade to support the extra load.
 If you have an older 100-amp panel, it might be time for some electrician repairs to ensure your system can safely power your home and your new car.